remy/remysharp.com/public/drafts/cost-of-a-slide-deck.md

 # Cost of a slide deck

 I've been asked quite a few times in the past about slides, the work involved, whether or not to repeat talks, being paid, whether filming is okay and how does that all relate to workshops.
-So I've tried to write down my stand on things and hopefully this is useful to some of you out there.
+So I've tried to write down my stand on things and ideally this is useful to some of you out there.

 <!--more-->